06v/whatsapp-bot/README.md

 ## Instructions

-1) Download the Source Code
+1) Download the Source Code & your Chromedriver

 2) Open a Terminal / CMD